Jimmie Johnson: 2023–present: Legacy Motor Club co-owner, part-time return to NASCAR

 Johnson started his 2024 part-time season with a 28th-place finish at the 2024 Daytona 500.
 He also raced at Texas (29th), Dover (28th), Kansas (38th), Charlotte (29th), and Indianapolis (33rd).
 On July 26, Legacy Motor Club released crew chief Jason Burdett and several members of the No. 84 team.

 On January 27, 2025, Johnson was named majority owner of Legacy Motor Club, with Knighthead Capital Management purchasing a minority stake and former co-owner Maury Gallagher stepping back into an ambassador role.
 At the 2025 Daytona 500, Johnson finished third, his highest finish at the race since winning in 2013, his highest finish in the Next Gen cars; his previous best was 26th at the 2024 season finale at Phoenix; and his highest finish since the 2020 Drydene 311 doubleheader at Dover.

+For the 2026 season, Johnson made the starting grid of the 2026 Daytona 500 after applying for the Open Exemption Provisional.
+He is also scheduled to run the Coronado street race.